 Outdoor family activities are some of the most enjoyable moments I’ve had with my family.
-Spending time outdoors gives you the opportunity to enjoy the weather and breathe in fresh.
-It also gives you a chance to discover new things.
+Spending time outdoors gives you the opportunity to enjoy the weather and breathe in fresh air.
+Family Activities, especially those that benefit both children and adults, also give you the perfect opportunity to discover new things.

 According to the July 2010 edition of the Harvard Health Letter, benefits include an increase of Vitamin D. Benefits may also include increased levels of happiness, improved concentration and the possibility of healing quicker.
 In this post, I discuss a list of ideas for outdoor family activities.

 Flying kites are fun outdoor family activities to do in the spring and summer.
 You want to pick a place that has a lot of open space.
 Try to avoid flying a kite where there are lots of buildings, trees and power lines.
 If you are a frugal mom, flying kites is a great outdoor family activity.
 It’s a free activity to do together after you buy the kites.

 Outdoor scavenger hunts are a wonderful way for families to have fun and investigate the outside world together.
 Scavenger hunts can be done throughout the year.
 However, I especially like doing fall-themed or Thanksgiving scavenger hunts with the family.
 The fall season is beautiful with all the leaves changing color.

 Outdoor Ice Skating

 Going ice skating is the perfect outdoor family activity during the winter season.
 It’s good exercise and fun to do.
 Some areas never snow, but nearby cities may have outdoor skating rinks open during winter.
 In areas that regularly snow in the winter, it’s easier to find places outdoors to ice skate.